kuzutsu/tsuzuku/README.md

 ### Regular expression search
 Romaji only, not case-sensitive

-Click on the dot-and-asterisk icon to toggle (will light up when enabled)
+Click on dot-and-asterisk icon to toggle (will light up when enabled)

 Examples:
 * Only 13 characters ([`^.{13}$`](https://kuzutsu.github.io/tsuzuku/?query=%255E.%257B13%257D%2524&regex=1))